-- Actuarial Function: the key function holder, that retains ultimate responsibility for the function, is often either a member of the Board or a representative of an actuarial services provider, who is in turn member of a specific committee set up by the captive (re)insurance undertaking under the Board's governance structure.
+- Risk Management: the key function holder, that retains ultimate responsibility for the function, is often a member of the Board of the captive (re)insurance undertaking and ensures compliance with fit and proper requirements by covering a role in the risk management department of the industrial group.
+Regarding the operational activities of the function, since (re)insurance is often not the main focus of the industrial group to which the captive belongs, these tasks are generally either carried on by the captive manager or by a professional service provider via outsourcing agreements. - Actuarial Function: the key function holder, that retains ultimate responsibility for the function, is often either a member of the Board or a representative of an actuarial services provider, who is in turn member of a specific committee set up by the captive (re)insurance undertaking under the Board's governance structure.
 Regarding the operational activities of the function, since (re)insurance is often not the main focus of the industrial group to which the captive belongs, these tasks are generally either carried on by the captive manager or by a professional service provider via outsourcing agreements. - Compliance: the key function holder, that retains ultimate responsibility for the function, is often a member of the Board.
 Regarding the operational activities of the function, these are generally either carried on by the captive manager or by a professional service provider via outsourcing agreements.
 In this regard, the Opinion, while advocating for the necessary proportionality application, recommends NCAs to pay particular attention to the independence of the compliance function holder, in order to ensure that this person is free from influences that may compromise the function's ability to undertake its duties in an objective, fair and independent manner, in line with article 268 of the Commission delegated regulation 2015/35.

-Policy issue 2: Governance: AMSB composition, outsourcing (to the industrial group and to captive managers)

-Option 2 2.1: Keep state us quo

-Costs Consumers No material impact

-Industry Unpredictable and ad-hoc administrative costs, to fulfil evidence request from supervisors in case of needed evidence on fit and proper requirements fulfilment

-Supervisors Additional costs brought by the need to adapt to very broad practices' environment and need to run targeted supervisory activities in different fashion for each captive undertaking

-Other No material impact
+Policy issue 2: Governance: AMSB composition, outsourcing (to the industrial group and to captive managers) Option Option 2.1: Keep status quo Costs Consumers No material impact Industry Unpredictable and ad-hoc administrative costs, to fulfil evidence request from supervisors in case of needed evidence on fit and proper requirements fulfilment Supervisors Additional costs brought by the need to adapt to very broad practices' environment and need to run targeted supervisory activities in different fashion for each captive undertaking Other No material impact

 Benefits Consumers No material impact

 Industry No material impact

 Supervisors No material impact

 Other No material impact

-Option 2 Option 2.2: Clarify the governance context to the specific business model
+Option 2 2.2: Clarify the governance context to the specific business model

 Costs Consumers No material impact

 Industry No material impact

 Supervisors No material impact

 Other No material impact

 Benefits Consumers No material impact

 Industry Gradually reduced administrative burden

 Supervisors Reduced costs brought by supervisory convergence and gradual fading out of complex governance structures which generally demand for ad hoc supervisory approaches performed on a case-by-case basis (i.e. not leveraging on a common baseline for governance implementation)

 Other No material impact